How I shipped this blog in a couple of hours using Claude Code — Astro, Keystatic, Cloudflare for free.

 Why starting a blog now.

 I’ve been operating consumer hardware businesses for ten years, mostly without a public-facing personal channel.
-Lovebox shipped 300,000+ units largely on word of mouth and retail.
-I never made the time to build a personal brand on top of that.
+Lovebox shipped 300,000+ units across paid acquisition, retail, and PR — there was plenty of marketing.
+I just never made the time to build a personal brand on top of that.

 AI does make it noticeably cheaper and faster to run a blog like this, the writing included — but that’s the enabler, not the reason.
 The reason is wanting to be in the conversation.